SchumacherFM/Magento-FastIndexer/README.md

 FastIndexer
 ===========

-Integrates seamlessly into the existing indexer process and even into your custom indexer process (theoretically).
+- Integrates seamlessly into the existing default and your customized indexer process.

-Makes indexing of your Magento store around x% faster!

-Go to backend -> System -> Configuration -> Advanced -> @SchumacherFM -> FastIndexer and enable there the FastIndexer
+- Does not change the core Magento indexer logic!
+No class rewrites!
+- Speeds up the whole indexing process of your Magento store.
+You can enable or disable the module in the backend and test the speed difference by yourself.
+- The frontend will not be affected anymore by any reindex process.
+- Full reindexing now even under high frontend load possible (Citation/Test needed ... ).
+- Limits the amount of SQL queries
+- Even integrates into your custom indexer processes (theoretically, talk to me).

+The the moment runs only via command line.

 Then run:
 ```